saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### You don't have the device that I need.
 Can you get it for me?

 Generally, yes.
-If the model you are looking for is not in our pool yet you can request it.
-In the device selection screen for your manual test, click the Device request link under Search devices.
+If the model you are looking for is not in our pool yet, you can request it.
+In the device selection screen for your Live test, click the Device request link under Search devices.
 We'll add that request to our purchasing list.
 If a device is requested by enough users, we will look to source it in our next purchasing round.

 #### Is it possible to test the camera behavior using your devices?